What is Life Insurance?

 A term life insurance policy provides life insurance coverage for a specified time period and at a specified premium, or payment amount.
 If the policy is specified as being a “term” policy, it expires once the insured individual reaches a certain age, whether you have child or senior life insurance.
 Once the individual has passed the agreed upon age and the life insurance policy has expired, no payout is required.

 Permanent Life Insurance

 Permanent life insurance is a life insurance policy that remains in force until the policy matures and pays out.
-The insurance policy cannot be canceled for any reason, except application fraud.
+The insurance policy cannot be cancelled for any reason, except application fraud.
 Permanent life insurance builds value (referred to as cash value) as the policyholder makes their premium payments.
-As this happens, the risk and expenses for the insurer reduces over time.
+As this happens, the risk and expenses for the insurer reduce over time.
 There are three types of permanent life insurance policies: whole life, universal and endowment.